Rize: Education

 Rize University was founded in 2006.
 Its name was changed to Recep Tayyip Erdoğan University in 2011.

 Culture

 Rize Castle is a partly ruined medieval castle to the southwest of the city centre.

+Rize Ziraat Botanical Garden, founded in 1924, is two kilometers to the southwest.

 Sports

 Rize's sports venues include Rize Atatürk Stadium, Yeni Rize Şehir Stadı and Rize Sports Complex consisting of Rize Sports Hall and Rize Indoor Swimming Pool.

-The football team of Çaykur Rizespor play in the TFF First League.
+The football team of Çaykur Rizespor play in the Süper Lig.
 Pazarspor football team compete in the TFF Third League.